Ruchit-Vora123/Research_Project/README.md

 - AES.ipynb ----------> contains code for AES algorithm
 - SHA.ipynb ----------> contains code for ShA algorithm
 - Blowfish.ipynb ----------> contains code for Blowfish algorithm
+- SHA.ipynb ------> contains code for SHA1,SHA224,SHA384,SHA512
 - RSA.ipynb ---------> contains codev for RSA algorithm using python library
 - RSA_Scratch.ipynb ---> contains code for RSA algorithm from scratch
 - Images --------> Contains the iamges for the readme file
-- README.md ----> This markdown file you are reading.
+- README.md ----> This markdown file you are reading